badiniibrahim/flutter_ratp_trafic/README.md

-# Build and Deploy: Flutter RATP application
+# Build Flutter RATP application
 This is a repository for a Flutter application to display real-time traffic RATP (RER, Metro, Tramway) status

 # API